ahl/blog/content/blog/2024-01-22-rust-and-json-schema/index.md

 ## `anyOf`

 I got `allOf` wrong.
 I got `anyOf` much wronger. `AnyOf` says that a valid value should conform to any of the given subschemas.
 So if an `allOf` is just a struct with a bunch of flattened members then it would make sense that an `anyOf` is a struct with a bunch of optional members.
-It makes sense, especially if you don’t think about it.
+It makes sense! especially if you don’t think about it!

 ```rust
 // ⬇️ This is wrong; don’t do this ⬇️